2026 Edinburgh Intensive Schedule

 Edinburgh, Scotland

 You can get a taxi, bus, or tram to Waverley Train Station.
-From there it is typically an easy walk to lodging either in OId Town or New Town.
-Or of course one can take a taxi from the airport directly to your lodging.
+From there, it is typically an easy walk to lodging either in OId Town or New Town.
+Alternatively, you can take a taxi directly from the airport to your lodging.

 We ask that participants bring any snacks they want during the day.
-Lunch and dinner is on your own, or hopefully with others in the cohort.
+Lunch and dinner are on your own, or hopefully with others in the intensive.